 You recently finished seasonal work

-You may have to wait if you or your partner finished seasonal, contract or intermittent work in the 6 months before claiming.
+If you or your partner finished seasonal, contract or intermittent work in the 6 months before claiming, you may have to wait.

 The time you need to wait depends on how much you earned and how long you were working.
 Read about the seasonal work preclusion period.